BSeppke/vigra_c/README.md

 ## Installation

 Currently, other modules, which use vigra\_c to bind [Racket](https://racket-lang.org), [MatLAB](https://www.mathworks.com/) etc. ship the vigra\_c by means of a submodule.
+They use the corresponding build-scripts (build-32.sh for 32bit, build-64.sh for 64bit builds) to build a vigra\_c binary.

 However, since CMake is used to build the vigra\_c library, it is also possible to install the vigra\_c lib system-wide for Linux-like systems using:

     git clone https://github.com/bseppke/vigra_c
     cd vigra_c